-Best activewear fabric UK has to offer
+Best Activewear Fabric UK has to Offer for Sportswear

 .
 Is it regularly washable?
-You want fabrics that cannot only withstand stretching, sweating and abrasion, but can also be washed regularly to keep them fresh.
+You want fabrics that cannot only withstand stretching, sweating, and abrasion but can also be washed regularly to keep them fresh.

 - Is breathable and keeps you dry.